Autism: How to Include Children in Mainstream Settings

 “We are all much more simply human than otherwise, be we happy and successful, contented and detached, miserable and disordered, or whatever.”Harry Stack Sullivan

 ‘A great day – going away buzzing with ideas’??

 ‘Thanks for a wonderful day.
 Useful informative and a real ‘eye opener’.
-I feel that I am able to understand why some children with autism carry out certain actions’
+I feel that I am able to understand why some autistic children carry out certain actions’

 ‘I have gained a lot of knowledge and understanding and will be able to help support and accommodate children better.
 Thank you.’